Your Future is Our Future...

 First Steps To Starting An Agricultural Business

-Starting any business requires a lot of planning and forethought, but starting an agricultural business is a unique challenge.
-Western Packaging is very familiar with the agricultural business, and we think these steps for how to start your own farming business are very helpful.
-Knowledge is potential power, and we want to make sure that you go into your agricultural processing business informed and confident.
+Starting any business requires a lot of planning and forethought, but beginning an agricultural business is a unique challenge.
+Western Packaging is very familiar with the agricultural business, and we think these steps for how to start your own farming business are beneficial.
+Knowledge is potential power, and we want to ensure you go into your agricultural processing business informed and confident.

 Create Your Business Plan

-It is one thing to have a vision in your head and another to have it down on paper.
-It is another thing to actually start and move forward.
-Putting a clear and concise course of action down on paper will help you to stay organized, and help share your ideas with others in a way they can touch, see, and feel.
+It is one thing to have a vision in your head and another to have it on paper.
+It is another thing actually to start and move forward.
+Putting a clear and concise course of action down on paper will help you stay organized and help you share your ideas with others so they can touch, see, and feel.

-Once you have your business plan completed, such as building the foundation for how to start agricultural business opportunities, others will be able to review and support your ideas.
-You can work on spreadsheets, budgets, and other financial documents after your business’s foundation is complete.
+Once you have completed your business plan, such as building the foundation for starting agricultural business opportunities, others can review and support your ideas.
+After completing your business’s foundation, you can work on spreadsheets, budgets, and other financial documents.

 Find A Support System

 Surround yourself with like-minded individuals.
 Not just those who own farms but a variety of people who can give you sound advice on different aspects of the agriculture industry.
-The USDA is an organization you will want to meet with and discuss things, including your business plan, the purchase of land, and how to reach your goals.
+You will want to meet with the USDA to discuss your business plan, land purchase, and how to reach your goals.

 Between the USDA and other farming industry organizations, they will guide and direct you to funding, grants, and other helpful resources for agricultural startups.
 Make sure that you visit the USDA website and search for all the required information you need to bring before you meet with them.
-Be prepared, schedule an appointment, and bring an advisor if you wish to help you with some of the things you think are unfamiliar or intimidating.
+Be prepared, schedule an appointment, and get an advisor if you wish to help with some things you think are unfamiliar or intimidating.

 Continue Your Education

 You should never stop learning.
-Until the day you leave this earth, continuing your education should be a priority.
-Whether it is visiting your local bookstore or extending your college education, you should keep finding ways to learn more.
-Agricultural practices continue to change, and approaches to farming are always fluctuating, it is in your best interest to stay on top of these things.
+Until you leave this earth, continuing your education should be a priority.
+Whether visiting your local bookstore or extending your college education, you should keep finding ways to learn more.
+Agricultural practices continue to change, and approaches to farming are constantly fluctuating.
+It is in your best interest to stay on top of these things.

 Many organizations have programs and classes for new farmers.
-Take advantage of anything free and use these opportunities as a way to network, get started, and build connections.
+Take advantage of anything free and use these opportunities to network, get started, and build connections.

 Structure Your Business

-When you start your own business, you will have to determine how you want to set up your agriculture business.
-There are a variety of ways you can do this: partnerships, sole proprietorship, limited liability corporations, s corporations, and standard corporations.
+When you start your own business, you must determine how you want to set up your agriculture business.
+You can do this in various ways: partnerships, sole proprietorship, limited liability corporations, corporations, and standard corporations.
 Once you do this, you can register your business name with your state department.

-After that is complete, you can get an EIN number through the IRS and register for state and local taxes.
-You will want to make sure that you have a list of all the permits and licenses you will need to operate your agriculture business.
+Afterward, you can get an EIN number through the IRS and register for state and local taxes.
+You will want a list of all the permits and licenses you need to operate your agriculture business.
 If you plan on hiring employees, make sure you understand your responsibilities as an employer.

 Do Your Financing Research